Adventures of Red Ryder

-The Adventures of Red Ryder is a 1940 12-chapter Republic movie serial directed by William Witney and John English and starring Don "Red" Barry and Noah Beery, Sr., based on the Western comic strip Red Ryder.
+The Adventures of Red Ryder is a 1940 American 12-chapter movie serial from Republic Pictures, directed by William Witney and John English and starring Don "Red" Barry and Noah Beery, Sr., based on the Western comic strip Red Ryder by Fred Harmon.
 This serial is the 18th of the 66 serials produced by Republic.

-Premise

-The plot follows a standard B-Western pattern of a villain trying to run the legitimate owners off their valuable land.
-In this case, the value comes from the building of a railroad.

-Synopsis
+Plot

 A gang, led by banker Calvin Drake, plans to drive off ranchers from their land to profit from a railroad.
 However, on one of these ranches, the Circle R, lives the Ryder family who resist the gang.
 After his father, Tom, is killed by One Eye Chapin, Red Ryder swears revenge and sets out to defeat the gang once and for all.